YohannDR/mzm/README.md

    * Run: `tools/c_extractor`
    * If the C version doesn't work, run the C# version `tools/extractor` (may require `chmod +x tools/extractor` first)
 - Run `make` (using the -j option is recommended to speed up the process)
+- To build another version of the ROM you can either of the following :
+  - Specify it directly (i.e. `make us_debug` for the us ROM with debug features)
+  - Specify the flags, REGION (takes the 2 letters region name, defaults to us) and DEBUG (takes 0 or 1, defaults to 0)
 - Optionally, you can combine the commands to make it easier : `./tools/extractor && make -j`